LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 #### Convert a LivePerson (Legacy) domain to LivePerson

 {: .important}
-Brands with existing domains using the LivePerson (Legacy) engine are encouraged to convert the domains to the LivePerson engine as soon as possible.
-LivePerson will deprecate the LivePerson (Legacy) engine at the end of 2021.
-See [here](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#benefits-of-liveperson-over-liveperson-legacy) for the many benefits of the LivePerson engine over LivePerson (Legacy).
+Brands with existing domains using the deprecated LivePerson (Legacy) engine are encouraged to convert the domains to the LivePerson engine as soon as possible.
+While the legacy engine still works, it's no longer supported apart from security updates.
+See above for the many benefits of the LivePerson engine over LivePerson (Legacy).

 **To convert a LivePerson (Legacy) domain to the LivePerson engine**